clauBv23/hardhat-c3-linearization/README.md

 ```

 showing the linearization issue in contract C and the problem source when merging the linearization of contract B with the contract C inheritance order.

+ In any case, the same linearization output will be generated if the `npx hardhat linearize` task is executed.